Home About Services Engagement Insights Get in Touch

 Independent assurance across the full programme lifecycle

-I provide vendor-neutral design assurance, programme delivery and advisory services across network, security, cloud, campus and wireless transformation programmes.
-Every service is delivered by a CCDE and CCIE certified consultant with 21 years of hands-on programme experience.
+I provide vendor-neutral design assurance across network, security, cloud, campus and wireless transformation programmes - bringing the technical depth to know whether a design will work in practice, and the communication skills to translate that assessment clearly for boards, CTOs and IT Directors.
+Every engagement is delivered by a CCDE and CCIE certified consultant with 21 years of hands-on programme experience.

 01